Price Discrimination in International Airline Markets: Model

-To illustrate the problem further, consider the trade-off faced by an airline from increasing the price for economy seats today: (i) decreases the expected number of economy seat purchases but increases the revenue associated with each purchase; (ii) increases the expected number of first-class seat purchases but no change to revenue associated with each purchase; (iii) increases the expected number of economy seats and decreases the expected number of first-class seats available to sell in future periods.
-Effects (i) and (ii) capture the multi-product tradeoff faced by the firm, while (iii) captures the inter-temporal tradeoff.
+To understand the problem further, consider the trade-off faced by an airline from increasing the price for economy seats today: (i) it decreases the expected number of economy seat purchases but increases the revenue associated with each purchase; (ii) it increases the expected number of first-class seat purchases but causes no change to revenue associated with each purchase; (iii) it increases the expected number of economy seats and decreases the expected number of first-class seats available to sell in future periods.
+Effects (i) and (ii) capture the multi-product trade-off faced by the firm, while (iii) capture the inter-temporal trade-off.
 More generally, differentiating Equation \ref{eq:value} with respect to the two prices gives two first-order conditions that characterize optimal prices given a particular seat-release policy:

-The left side is the contemporaneous marginal benefit net of static costs, while the right side is the discounted future benefit.
+The left side is the contemporaneous marginal benefit net of the ``peanut costs," while the right is the discounted future benefit.

-Equation \ref{eq:foc-f} makes clear the two components of marginal cost: (i) the constant variable cost, or ``peanut'' cost, associated with servicing seats occupied by passengers; (ii) the opportunity cost of selling additional seats in the current period rather than in future periods.
-We refer to (iii), the vector on the ride side of the Equation \ref{eq:foc-f}, as the \textit{shadow cost} of a seat in the respective cabins.
-These \textit{shadow costs} depend on the firm's expectation regarding future demand (i.e., variation in volume of passengers and business/leisure mix as flight date nears), and the number of seats remaining in each cabin (i.e., $K_{t}^{f}$ and $K_{t}^{e}$).
-The stochastic nature of demand drives variation in the \textit{shadow costs}, which can lead to equilibrium price paths that are non-monotonic in time.
-This flexibility is crucial given the variation observed in our data (see Figure \ref{fig:price_dists}).\footnote{ The model implies a mapping between prices and the unobserved state (i.e., the number of remaining seats in each cabin).
-This rules out the inclusion of serially correlated unobservables (to the researcher) that shifts demand or costs that could otherwise explain variation in prices.}
+Equation \ref{eq:foc-f} makes clear the two components of marginal cost: (i) the constant variable cost, or peanut cost, associated with servicing seats occupied by passengers; (ii) the opportunity cost of selling additional seats in the current period rather than in future periods.
+We refer to (iii), the vector on the right side of Equation \ref{eq:foc-f}, as the shadow cost of a seat in the respective cabins.
+These shadow costs depend on the firm's expectations regarding future demand (i.e., variation in the volume of passengers and business-leisure mix as the flight date nears) and the number of seats remaining in each cabin (i.e., $K_{t}^{f}$ and $K_{t}^{e}$).
+The stochastic nature of demand drives variation in the shadow costs, leading to equilibrium price paths non-monotonic in time.
+This flexibility is crucial given the variation observed in our data (see Figure \ref{fig:price_dists}).\footnote{The model implies a mapping between prices and the unobserved state (i.e., the number of remaining seats in each cabin).
+This rules out the inclusion of serially correlated unobservables (to the researcher) that shift demand or costs that could otherwise explain price variation.}